 Hiking the Mount Si Trail

-Mount Si is a collection of 3.5 miles of long switchbacks and an optional scramble near the top of the hike.
+Mount Si is a 3.5 mile long collection of long switchbacks and an optional scramble near the top of the hike.
 The rating of this trail is difficult but manageable as the grade of the hike is relatively consistent throughout the trail.
-This means that the 3150 feet of gain is evenly dispersed throughout the 8.0 miles rather than having long stretches of flat ground making the incline parts steeper.

 Almost entirely covered in lush forest, this hike offers few views throughout the hike.
 However, about halfway through the hike you come across a small grove of trees, some of which are over 300 years old.
 The Bureau of Land Management created a small board walk with plaques that inform hikers of the history of this forest.
 This section also has a collection of benches for hikers to take a breather.